 10 years after a nuclear war took out most of the human race, a town relies on the mysterious Old Man in the Cave to tell them what food is or isn't safe to eat.
 Some military men from out of town arrive and begin spreading mistrust of the Old Man; a distinctly adversarial relationship develops between Major French (James Coburn), the chief military officer, and Mr. Goldsmith (John Anderson), the town's mayor.
 Eventually, French cracks some of the "tainted" food open, eats it, and doesn't immediately die; the townspeople have begun to turn against Goldsmith by now, and they demand to see the Old Man.
 Under threat of his life, Goldsmith allows them into the cave, where they find that the Old Man is a computer.
 Enraged at the deception, the townsfolk destroy the computer and return home to eat more of the "tainted" goods...

 The next morning, the townsfolk and soldiers are all dead of radiation poisoning, as the food really was tainted.
 Goldsmith, the only survivor, sadly turns to leave the town.

 - After the End: The setting is post-nuclear war, with few survivors in even fewer towns remaining.
 The town in focus here is one of the largest around, according to the roving soldiers, with several dozen residents.

-- An Aesop: About the importance of faith, giving the episode the feel of a post-apocalypse retelling of the Golden Calf.
+- An Aesop: About the importance of faith (in the sense of trusting those who've already proven themselves), giving the episode the feel of a post-apocalypse retelling of the Golden Calf.

 - Apocalypse Anarchy: This episode deconstructs Living Is More Than Surviving by having Mr. Goldsmith's group devolving into this for the sake of "living" and destroying the thing that has kept them alive for so long (and would have kept them alive for far longer) just because they don't want to follow it anymore.